-If you don’t have a barbell, the best replacement for Front Presses is to use dumbbells and do a Dumbbell Shoulder Press instead.
+If you don’t have a barbell, the best replacement for Overhead Presses is to use dumbbells and do a Dumbbell Shoulder Press instead.
 You can also change up starting positions (Seated, Floor) just like with the barbell.

 In addition, you can also work one arm at a time – either Single Arm DB Shoulder Presses or Alternating DB Shoulder Presses.
 The Single Arm version can be a perfect substitution for someone that is limited to only being able to use one arm because of an injury limitation.

-Best Exercise To Superset With Front Press
+Best Exercise To Superset With Overhead Press

 Looking to pair up Front Presses with another exercise for a Superset?